AlvaroCalo/hotel/README.md

 * Menus
     * I yet don't know how to arrange this page (maybe cards)

-* San Sebastián
-    * Navbar and footer
-    * A slider with 4 San Sebastian pictures
-    * A box with two rows
-        * First row, one columns
-            * A picture in the left side and online reservation in the right side
-        * Second row: a picture gallery preview with click to bigger pictures

 * Make a reservation
     * The navbar and footer